 Or you could simply use any good literature that appeals to you and your children.

 Because we assume 90% of our users are American, we begin with American history.
 If you live in a different country, you will most likely want to begin with the history of your own country.
-Here are some suggestions:
+Please see Users from Other Countries.

 In 1B, we begin with American Tall Tales, in keeping with Charlotte Mason’s own theme of teaching Age of Myths to this age group.
 Other options for books of tall tales: